jbernhard/ebe-osg/README.md

 ## Organization

-Files are organize as follows:
+Files are organized as follows:

   * etc/:  Miscellaneous files.
   * inputs/:  Input files, to be distributed to the OSG.